chloehudzik/workfront-learn.en/help/workfront-proof/administration-and-setup/proof-roles-and-email-alerts.md

 ## Your turn

-1. Log in to Workfront and create users who will use proofing that you haven’t previously created.
+1. Log in to Workfront and create users who will use proofing that you haven't previously created.
 Set the proof permissions profile in their user settings according to the role the person will play in proof workflows.
-1. For users who are already created, edit their settings to adjust the and proof permissions profile selection, if needed.
+1. For users who are already created, edit their settings to adjust the proof permissions profile selection, if needed.
 1. Access the proofing setups area and go to the Users tab.
 Check the personal settings for your users—language, time zone, date format, default proof role, and default email alert.
-This is important if these users were created before the global system defaults were established (these settings are discussed in Section 1 of this learning path).
+This is important if these users were created before the global system defaults were established.

 <!--
 Download the proof role and email alert guides to have on hand as you start uploading proofs and assigning proof recipients.